-Rosemary is a herb that is typically found in most gardens near Lac Leman.
-I remember when I first moved to this area almost 10 years ago that I could smell it almost everywhere.
-Later I was able to plant rosemary in my garden.
-I have a bunch of rosemary every time I need it.
-I use it when making rosemary tea or rosemary roasted potatoes.
+Rosemary is an herb typically found in most gardens near Lac Leman.
+I remember when I first moved to this area almost 10 years ago, I could smell it almost everywhere.
+Later, I was able to plant rosemary in my garden.
+I have a bunch of rosemary every time I need it in my culinary creations.
+I use it when making rosemary tea or, infused olive oil or salt.

-Only lately I made this rosemary tincture recipe and new ways of using rosemary just opened up.
+I only recently made this rosemary tincture recipe, and new ways of using rosemary have just opened up.
 But let me start from the beginning.

 Hardy Rosemary

-This fragrant herb belongs to the mint family (Lamiaceae) and its Latin name Rosmarinus means “dew of the sea.”
-Its needle-like evergreen leaves are used dried or fresh to season food or to enhance hair in hair rinse, rosemary water or rosemary oil to enhance your beard.
+This fragrant and medicinal plant belongs to the mint family (Lamiaceae).
+Its Latin name, Rosmarinus officinalis, means “dew of the sea.”
+You can use its needle-like evergreen leaves, dried or fresh, to season food or to enhance your hair or even beard.

-According to a legend, when Queen Elizabeth of Hungary in 1235 was paralyzed, none of the court physicians were able to help her.
+According to a legend, when Queen Elizabeth of Hungary was paralyzed in 1235, none of the court physicians could help her.
 A local healer cured her by rubbing Rosemary liniment on her limbs.
-To make his medicine he soaked a pound of Rosemary in a gallon of wine.
-This recipe became known later as Queen of Hungary's Water that was very popular for centuries to treat problems with the skin and joints.
+To make his medicine, he soaked a pound of Rosemary in a gallon of wine.
+This recipe became known later as Queen of Hungary’s Water, which was very popular for centuries to treat problems with the skin and joints.

 Rosemary is a valuable source of vitamins, minerals and volatile oils that contribute to its medicinal properties.
+Regular use of Rosemary Tincture has shown clinical effects on mood, relaxation, pain, anxiety, and sleep.
 The easiest way to implement rosemary benefits in your daily routine is to drink it as tea or make a rosemary tincture.

 What is rosemary tincture

-It is a concentrated extract of rosemary leaves in alcohol that is used as a solvent.
-Rosemary is soaked in alcohol for several weeks which enables it to extract its active substances into a solvent.
-A few drops of tincture contain a potent concentrate with long shelf life.
+A rosemary tincture is a concentrated extract of rosemary leaves, using alcohol as a solvent.
+The rosemary is soaked in alcohol for several weeks, allowing the active substances to be extracted and dissolved into the solvent.
+Just a few drops of the tincture provide a potent concentrate with a long shelf life.

-A study published in the journal Fitoterapia indicates that rosemary leaf extract might be able to help with dementia and improve memory.
-Another study published in the Journal of Medicinal Food indicated that rosemary might improve cognition among older people.
+A study published in the journal Fitoterapia indicates that rosemary leaf extract might help with dementia and improve memory.
+Another study published in the Journal of Medicinal Food suggests that rosemary might improve cognition among older people.

-Recent studies show that rosemary inhibits the breakdown of acetylcholine, which is a compound that plays a role in the brain responsible for memory and reasoning.
+Recent studies show that rosemary herbal tincture inhibits the breakdown of acetylcholine, a compound in the nervous system responsible for memory and reasoning.
 Rosemary may also promote memory function by increasing blood flow to the brain.

 For hair growth

-Rosemary tincture increases blood flow and stimulates circulation to promote hair growth.
+Rosemary has been used to increases blood flow and stimulates circulation to promote hair growth.
 The main ingredient responsible for hair growth is ursolic acid, which provides oxygen and nutrients to the hair follicles and makes the hair grow faster and to regrow again.

-In addition, rosemary is known for its anti-inflammatory and antibacterial properties, which help nourish and soothe hair follicles.
+In addition, rosemary is known for its anti-inflammatory and antimicrobial properties, which help nourish and soothe hair follicles.
 It also prevents dandruff.

 How to make rosemary tincture

-Whether you grow your own rosemary or you decide to buy dry rosemary you will need to gather 1 cup of fresh rosemary or ½ cup of dried rosemary for this herbal preparation.
+Whether you grow your own rosemary or you decide to buy dry rosemary you will need to gather 1 cup of fresh rosemary or ½ cups of dried rosemary for this herbal preparation.

-Most of the time when making tinctures I prefer to use dried herbs to avoid any spoilage from moisture.
-However, rosemary doesn’t have that much moisture and its volatile oils are at their strongest when used fresh.
+When making tinctures, I usually prefer to use dried herbs to avoid any spoilage from moisture.
+However, rosemary doesn’t have that much moisture, and its volatile oils are at their strongest when used fresh.

-Feel free to use dried material as it will also make very potent homemade tincture.
+Feel free to use dried material as it makes very potent homemade tincture.

-Chop fresh leaves of rosemary to increase the surface area for the maceration and place it into a sterilized jar filling it to ¾.
+Chop fresh rosemary leaves to increase the surface area for the maceration and place them in a sterilized jar, filling it to ¾.

 Pour in 40 % = 80 proof vodka or any ethyl alcohol or grain spirit to the very top of the jar to cover the rosemary.

-You can also make non-alcoholic homemade tincture and use glycerin or apple cider vinegar instead of alcohol.
+You can also make homemade non-alcoholic tinctures and use glycerin or apple cider vinegar instead of alcohol.

 Cover the jar and place it in a cool, easily accessible place.
-You will need to shake it from time to time to help break the cell walls of the herb.
-Also, make sure that the leaves are completely covered with alcohol, as the alcohol can evaporate.
+You will need to shake it from time to time to help break the herb’s cell walls.
+Also, ensure that the leaves are completely covered with alcohol, as the alcohol can evaporate.
 The entire extraction process can last 6-8 weeks.

 Strain the tincture through a fine mesh sieve or cheesecloth into a sterilized jar.
-Make sure that no herbs are left in the tincture because they may cause mould and spoilage.
+Do not leave herbs in the tincture, as they may cause mould and spoilage.

 Store the tincture in a dark bottle with a dropper in a cold place.
 It can last up to 5 years.